Basic Eating and Cleansing for a Healthier Life

 What to Drink?

 Water, water everywhere and not a drop to drink.
 Well, we’re not drinking enough water but that’s not because it’s not available (at least in the industrialized world).
-No, the reason water is just for bathing for many of us is because drinking has become an occasion to delight the taste buds rather than quench thirst and keep ourselves properly hydrated.
+No, the reason water is just for bathing for many of us is because drinking has become an occasion to delight the taste buds rather than quench thirst to keep ourselves properly hydrated.
 Soda rules.
 Coffee rules.
 If you’re addicted to this stuff and face a daunting challenge to wean yourself from soda and coffee, then at least drink more water.

 Drinking a large glass of water upon arising and before meals will also help curb your hunger.
 Other drinks to try that are good for you include green tea, lemon water and almond milk.
 Almond milk is a fine alternative to the stuff that female cows produce for their 200+ pound offspring featuring four compartmentalized stomachs ably suited to digest their momma cows’ milk.